341 Meeting of Creditors

 What Happens After a 341 Meeting?

 You’re not completely out of the woods yet after the 341 meeting of creditors.
 You will still need to do what’s expected of you until your bankruptcy case comes to a close.
 Here are some things you may have to do after your 341 meeting:

-Give the trustee access to non-exempt property.
-Basically, non-exempt property is what you don’t have to keep so your trustee may sell it and give the money to your creditors.
+- Give the trustee access to the non-exempt property.
+Non-exempt property is what you don’t have to keep, so your trustee may sell it and give the money to your creditors.

-Attend a debt counseling course with a bankruptcy attorney at O’Bryan Law.
+- Attend a debt counseling course with a bankruptcy attorney at O’Bryan Law Offices.
 This course will help you stay debt free by teaching you how to manage your finances responsibly.
 The ultimate goal of a Kentucky debt counseling course is to avoid filing for bankruptcy again in the future.